vsgurung/FME-Workspaces/README.md

 Updated the FME workbenches added on 20 Feb 2021.
 The workbenches now contain private parameters populated by Python script.
 The parameters are SRID, xmin, xmax, ymin & ymax.
 These are used while in setting the coordinate system and X, Y extents while creating table in Oracle database.

 # 10 May 2021
 Added FME workbench to generate ArcGIS token using REST API.
 The workbench is based on sample workbench provided [here](https://locus.co.nz/fme-arcgis-online).
+The token is generated using the user login credentials.